-This letter is to acknowledge our agreement to the Blackpool Sixth Form College using our teaching facilities from the hours of 3.30pm to 7.30pm, Monday to Friday, in the event of a major disaster leading to the closure of the College.
+This letter is to acknowledge our agreement to the Blackpool Sixth Form College using our teaching facilities from the hours of 3:30PM to 7:30PM, Monday to Friday, in the event of a major disaster leading to the closure of the College.
 We understand that all costs associated with staffing and maintaining this provision will be covered by the College and that the College will take all necessary actions to ensure that our core business is not affected.

-We also agree to the College setting up and emergency IT infrastructure at Unity and that all costs associated with this infrastructure will be covered by the College.
+We also agree to the College setting up an emergency IT infrastructure at Unity and that all costs associated with this infrastructure will be covered by the college.